preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 .. image:: mega-menu-add-layout-new.png

-1. Add a title in any of the Tenant languages (click the flag to change language), and an icon if you like.
+1. Add a title in any of the Tenant languages, and an icon if you like.

 What you add here is only shown in the list of mega menus, not shown for users.